kazuyamashi/cocore/zedboard/build_instruction/xillybus_and_ros_on_ubuntu_on_zedboard_en.md

 ###Create swap area

-Working in Zybo may be faster if you create a Swap area.
+Working in Zedboard may be faster if you create a Swap area.

 Create a directory at `/var/cache` for the swap area.